itayeylath/spotter-frontend/README.md

 - npm or yarn
 - Docker and Docker Compose (for containerized development)
 - Expo Go app (for testing on mobile devices)
+- iOS Simulator (for iOS development)
+- Android Studio (for Android development)

 ## Getting Started